 It’s almost like they are speaking another language!
-It makes you wonder if you’re the right parent for them.
-Young children’s behaviors, their emotional reactions, their fears and worries make parents feel lost, alone, confused, and frustrated at times.
+You might even wonder if you are the right parent for them.
+Young children’s behaviors, their emotional reactions, their fears and worries can make parents feel frustrated, alone, confused, and kind of lost.

 You wonder is there something wrong with me?
 Wrong with them?
 Why is my child hurting others?
 Why are they so unhappy and difficult?
 You just want them to be happier, more enjoyable, and easier.
 The parents I work with come to me because they want to understand their child better.
 They want to feel a connection.
 And, they want to be able to manage these behaviors that just don’t make sense – no book or article seems to be helping.

-I help to build the bridge of understanding and connection between parents and their children.
-Instead of taking general information off of the internet and trying to make it fit for you and your child, we can work with the strengths and challenges you each bring.
+I help to build the bridge of understanding and connection between parents and their young children (birth to 10).
+Instead of trying to find the right article or book, we can work with the strengths and challenges you each bring to find peace.
 Together we can find a way to decrease undesirable behaviors and increase harmony in your home.

-Child behaviors and challenges that can be addressed through parent-child therapy include some of the following .
+Behaviors and challenges that can be addressed through parent-child therapy include some of the following

 - Not listening